d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Installation
 ════════════

-  The dynamic Emacs module `sweeprolog-module' and the Prolog helper library `sweep.pl' are included in the latest SWI-Prolog distribution.
+  The dynamic Emacs module `sweep-module' and the Prolog helper library `sweep.pl' are included in the latest SWI-Prolog distribution.
 For instructions on how to build and install SWI-Prolog, see
   <https://www.swi-prolog.org/build/>.

   The `sweeprolog' Elisp package is available on NonGNU ELPA, to install